Backyard Builder

 The "Mud-Pocalypse" of November 2025

-He says: But then I looked at the “Step-by-Step” guide from My Shed Plans again.
-It had a specific diagram for uneven ground foundations.
-We realized we were overcomplicating it.
+He says: We realized we were overcomplicating it.
 Once we followed the plan’s layout for the joists, the whole thing squared up in about an hour.
 It’s like having a grumpy old carpenter standing over your shoulder telling you to stop overthinking it.
+It’s the same reason we used simple plans for the backyard playhouse—if the foundation isn't right, nothing else matters.

-The Final Result: Was It Worth It?
+The Final Result: Was It Worth the Stubbornness?

 Related Articles